How to move the mouse cursor with the keyboard in Windows

 How to enable/disable Mouse Keys

-Windows Mouse Keys
+Mouse Keys prompt in Windows.

 2. Repeat this process to turn Mouse Keys off.
+A descending chime is heard when Mouse Keys is disabled.

 Or